50 Dates to Do Good in 2023

 - National Shut-In Visitation Day (Feb 11) Visit a person who is shut-in due to disability or illness and brighten their day.

-- No One Eats Alone Day (Feb 11 / second Friday in Feb) Started by students for students, middle schools across the nation look beyond differences and find ways to initiate conversations at lunchtime – with everyone.
+- No One Eats Alone Day (Feb 17) Started by students for students, middle schools across the nation look beyond differences and find ways to initiate conversations at lunchtime – with everyone.
 Can't connect in person due to social distancing needs?
 Make it a virtual lunch date!

 - National Read Across America Day / Dr Seuss Day (Mar 2) Celebrate reading with a child or classroom you care about.

-- National Employee Appreciation Day (Mar 4 / last Friday in March) Businesses and organizations plan celebrations across the country recognizing the achievements and contributions of their employees.
+- National Employee Appreciation Day (Mar 3 / first Friday in March) Businesses and organizations plan celebrations across the country recognizing the achievements and contributions of their employees.

 - Good Samaritan Day (Mar 13) Make an effort to help someone (traditionally a stranger) who is struggling or having a problem.